saintmalik/blog.saintmalik.me/blog/2022-02-21-documentation-gateway-open-source.md

 A very poor Error message or code string will give a bad user experience, so picking this up and fixing it is also a nice way of contributing.

-well, we are done with that, but wait, what if you were given the opportunity to pull up a documentation page for any open source project that doesn't have one,
+Well, we are done with that, but wait, what if you were given the opportunity to pull up a documentation page for any open source project that doesn't have one,

 That brings us to Documentation Toolkit for those awesome documentation lovers, here are the list of things you will need to get those task done

-- Documentation Site or Page Generator: Docusaurus, StoryBook
+- Documentation Site or Page Generator: Docusaurus, StoryBook (Here is a guide on <a href="https://medium.com/swlh/build-beautiful-documentation-websites-with-docusaurus-cc51730ed932">how to spin up a documentation page easily with docusaurus</a>)
 - Technical Skills: Git and GitHub, Markdown
-- Grammarly(Grammar and sentense spellings)
+- Grammarly(Grammar spelling checker)